 - Ho Chi Minh Mausoleum

-Under French rule colonial architecture became dominant and many examples remain today.
-Tree-lined Phan Dinh Phung street provides some good examples of French Colonial villas and mansions and the Grand Opera House, State Bank of Vietnam (formerly The Bank of Indochina), Presidential Palace (formerly Palace of the Governor-General of French Indochina), Saint Joseph Cathedral, and the historic Hotel Metropole.
+Under French rule, colonial architecture became dominant, and many examples remain today.
+Tree-lined Phan Dinh Phung Street provides good examples of French Colonial villas and mansions and the Grand Opera House, State Bank of Vietnam (formerly The Bank of Indochina), Presidential Palace (formerly Palace of the Governor-General of French Indochina), Saint Joseph Cathedral, and the historic Hotel Metropole.
 “Many of the colonial structures are an eclectic mixture of French and traditional Vietnamese architectural styles, such as the National Museum of Vietnamese History, the Vietnam National Museum of Fine Arts, and the old Indochina Medical College.”

 Hanoi museums include: